History of Zanzibar: Zanzibar Sultanate

 Accounts by visitors to Zanzibar often emphasize the outward beauty of the place.
 The British explorer Richard Francis Burton described Zanzibar in 1856 as: "Earth, sea and sky, all seemed wrapped in a soft and sensuous repose...The sea of purist sapphire, which had not parted with its blue rays to the atmosphere...lay looking...under a blaze of sunshine which touched every object with a dull burnish of gold".
 Adding to the beauty were the gleaming white minarets of mosques and the sultan's palaces in Stone Town, making the city appear from the distance to Westerners as an "Orientalist" fantasy brought to life.
 Those who got closer described Stone Town as an extremely foul-smelling city that reeked of human and animal excrement, garbage and rotting corpses as garbage, sewage and bodies of animals and slaves were all left out in the open to rot.
 The British explorer Dr. David Livingstone when living in Stone Town in 1866 wrote in his diary: "The stench arising from a mile and a half or two square miles of exposed sea beach, which is the general depository of the filth of the town is quite horrible...It might be called Stinkabar rather than Zanzibar".
-Besides for the pervasive foul odor of Stone Town, accounts by visitors described a city full of slaves on the brink of starvation and a place where cholera, malaria, and venereal diseases all flourished.
+Besides the pervasive foul odor of Stone Town, accounts by visitors described a city full of slaves on the brink of starvation and a place where cholera, malaria, and venereal diseases all flourished.

-Of all the forms of economic activity on Zanzibar, slavery was the most profitable and all the blacks living on the island were Bantu people taken from the mainland.
-The slaves were brought to Zanzibar in dhows, where many as possible were packed in with no regard for comfort or safety.
+Of all the forms of economic activity on Zanzibar, slavery was the most profitable.
+All the blacks living on the island were Bantu people taken from the mainland.
+The slaves were brought to Zanzibar in dhows, where as many as possible were packed in with no regard for comfort or safety.
 Many did not survive the journey to Zanzibar.
-Upon reaching Zanzibar, the slaves were stripped completely naked, cleaned, had their bodies covered with coconut oil, and forced to wear gold and silver bracelets bearing the name of the slave trader.
-At that point, the slaves were forced to march nude in a line down the streets of Stone Town guarded by loyal slaves of the slavers carrying swords or spears until someone would show interest in the procession.
+Upon reaching Zanzibar, the slaves were stripped completely naked, cleaned, had their bodies covered with coconut oil, and were forced to wear gold and silver bracelets bearing the name of the slave trader.
+At that point, the slaves were forced to march nude in a line down the streets of Stone Town, guarded by loyal slaves of the slavers carrying swords or spears, until someone would show interest in the procession.

 A captain from a ship owned by the East India Company who visited Zanzibar in 1811 and witnessed these marches wrote about how a buyer examined the slaves: